Monopoly Millionaires' Club: Suspension of draw game

 On December 11, 2014, the Texas Lottery announced that it would suspend its participation in Monopoly Millionaires' Club after the December 12 draw.
 Also on December 12, the remaining MMC members followed suit, voting to suspend the game following its December 26 draw; only 10 drawings were held in total.
 The suspension came in response to low ticket sales for the game: critics felt that the $5 tickets were too expensive, and prior to the first MMC drawing, a writer for The Philadelphia Inquirer expressed concerns that the game was too confusing, citing the "Club" bonus prize system and the property collection for game show entries.
 Sales of tickets were strongest per capita in Pennsylvania.

-It was not known then whether the game would be revived in a revised form.
+Scratchcard games

-On March 10, 2015, MUSL announced that the MMC lottery game would be revived for a series of scratch-and-win games, where players could, as with the failed draw game, win the opportunity to participate in a Monopoly Millionaires' Club game show taping.
+On March 10, 2015, MUSL announced that the MMC lottery game would be revived for a series of scratchcard games, where players could, as with the failed draw game, win the opportunity to participate in a Monopoly Millionaires' Club game show taping.

-MMC game show

-The Monopoly Millionaires' Club game show, hosted by Billy Gardell, premiered in weekly syndication on the weekend of March 28–29, 2015.
-As of October 2014, it had been sold to stations in the 44 states and the District of Columbia (including non-MMC states) where lottery tickets are sold.

-Season 1 shows were taped at Rio All Suite Hotel and Casino in Las Vegas; each episode featured five contestants playing Monopoly-inspired games to win up to $100,000 each, and the possibility to risk their winnings for a chance to win $1 million cash; the money won by the contestant (but not other prizes) were split, with half of the cash going to that player's section of the audience (The $1 million top prize is not shared by that player's section; instead, it shares an "Audience Jackpot" cash prize.)
-Production of the series continued through the suspension of the draw game, with later tapings utilizing players qualifying from the various versions of the MMC scratchcard.

-Season 2 tapings were moved to Bally's Events Center, in Bally's Las Vegas hotel, with the shows reduced to 30-minute episodes, with the number of qualifying games reduced to three; two of the audience sections were removed, but later reappeared.

-The final MMC episode was shown on April 30, 2016.
-Only four contestants have won the $1 million grand prize and joined the Monopoly Millionaires' Club during the lifespan of the show.